Africa ahead.

 Listen.
 Understand.
 Act.

-Home > News > Fight against terrorism in Africa: Creation of the AGS Foundation
+Home > News > Fighting terrorism in Africa: Creation of the AGS Foundation

 20220215-Fondation-AGS

 The AGS Foundation will be open to all African states that subscribe to its objectives.
-It will allow for an in-depth exchange of information to improve the foreign and security policies of member states and to build a safer and more stable continent and world.
+It will enable an in-depth exchange of information to improve the foreign and security policies of member states, and to build a safer, more stable continent and world.

 The project had been under discussion for nearly a year.
 Former Ugandan Prime Minister Amama Mbabazi was present at the Oyo and Dakar meetings, which were also attended by Jean-Yves Ollivier, an international mediator who will be vice president in charge of international relations.
 The latter is also Founding Chairman of the Brazzaville Foundation and Mr. Mbabazi is a member of its Advisory Board.